mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 integerIdentity x = x
 ```

 Everything looks the same.
-The only difference here are the types really.
+The only difference here is the types.
 In the first function, we operate on the `Bool` type.
 In the second we operate on the `Integer` type.

 Now, if only there was a way to write that function only once.
 In the current state of things, we would have to write an identity function for each type in existence, which... sounds daunting, to say the least.